 These tend to be the major limitations of confidentiality when it comes to attorneys and their clients.
 The ethical boundaries placed on attorneys really prevent attorneys from disclosing information unless it is in dire circumstances.

-Limitations of Confidentiality in Alternative Dispute Resolution:
+Limitations of Confidentiality in Alternative Dispute Resolution

-As stated above, confidentiality in dispute resolution is often multifaceted because it applies to communication between the individual parties and the neutral as well as the parties in the mediation and the outside world.
-When it comes to limitations and exceptions, courts tend to enforce confidentiality in mediation and other alternative dispute resolution processes more often than not.
 A commonly cited example is a case where a party attempted to sue for sanctions against an attorney who operated in bad faith in mediation.
 The court, in that case, held that the party bringing the motion was actually subject to sanctions for a breach of confidentiality.
 With this in mind, we will consider some small exceptions, understanding that the courts tend to lean heavily in favor of confidentiality.
-These exceptions are:

 - Contempt: If a party is acting in a manner that could subject him to civil or criminal contempt in mediation, the neutral is permitted to testify to this conduct in a subsequent civil proceeding.
 This includes failure to appear when ordered or the failure to send an individual with the appropriate authority.